aliuosio/ai/README.md

 ## AI Project
-A Docker Compose setup for running a Web UI, Ollama, Python, SearxNG, and Fabric services with GPU support.
+A Docker Compose setup for Open WebUI, Ollama, Python and Fabric services with GPU support.

 ## Setup